mrsammydj/spotify-analytics/README.md

 - **Track Recently Played Songs**: View and analyze your recently played tracks
 - **Visualize Top Items**: See your top tracks, artists, and genres with interactive charts
-- **Playlist Analysis**: Explore the genres and listening patterns within your playlists
+- **Playlist Analysis**: Explore the genres, artist networks, and eras within your playlists using machine learning
 - **Listening Trends**: Track your listening habits over time with detailed graphs
+- **Multi-dimensional Insights**: Discover patterns in your music that transcend traditional genre classifications

 ## Tech Stack